flengyel/RYLR998-LoRa/README.md

 * RXD to GPIO 14 TXD1 this is physical pin 8
 * GND to GND physical pin 9.

-WARNING: get this wrong and you could fry your Raspberry Pi 4 and your REYAX RTLR998 LoRa® module.
+WARNING: get this wrong and you could fry your Raspberry Pi 4 and your REYAX RYLR998 LoRa® module.
 I haven't had problems, knock wood, but the [MIT license](https://github.com/flengyel/RYLR998-LoRa/blob/main/LICENSE) comes with no warranty.
 Check your connections!
-Under no circumstances apply 5V to the REYAX.
+Under no circumstances apply 5V to the RYLR998 LoRa® module.
 Only 3.3V.

 ## Disable Bluetooth and enable uart1 (/dev/ttyS0)